 - Choose “Delete Forever”.

-Step 2: Make the changes to the video.
-YouTube will not save a copy of the video for you, so it’s always a good idea to keep your original video in a place where you can easily access it, like Google Drive, for example.
+Step 2: Make the changes to the original video file.
+YouTube will not save a copy of the deleted video for you, so it’s always a good idea to keep your original video in a place where you can easily access it, like Google Drive, for example.
 If you have already made the changes and have the newer version of your video ready to be uploaded, then disregard this step.

 Step 3: Upload the newer version of your video.
-Simply follow your preferred method to upload – whether directly through YouTube or by using third-party software.
+Simply follow your preferred method to upload – whether directly through the YouTube uploader or by using third-party software.

 Edit the current video

 If you don’t want to lose your video’s performance and require minimal changes to be made, then your best bet is to edit the video directly.
-The option to do this is in YouTube Studio, by selecting the uploaded video that you want to edit.
+The option to do this is in the YouTube editor which is called YouTube Studio, by selecting the uploaded video that you want to edit.
 Another way is to simply go to “View More” directly after opening your own video.

 Here’s the extent of what you can edit in an existing YouTube video without taking it down: